 6. German Shepherd

 The German Shepherd is known as one of the best protection dogs in the world.
 Despite his name, not many know that he was originally a herding dog and flock protector.
-And because of his guarding reputation, if you select this guy, you know no one will mess with your farm crew.
+And because of his guarding reputation, if you select this breed, you know no one will mess with your farm crew.
 He is a one-man dog, making the ideal partner for a long day in the field.

 7. Dutch Shepherd

 The Dachshund is a surprising farm dog, but stick with us, because he has a particular set of skills that can be useful on the farm.
-His big paddle paws make him the ideal candidate for badger and rat hunting.
-Digging his way into places that we humans couldn’t.
+His big paddle paws make him the ideal candidate for badger and rat hunting, digging his way into places that we humans couldn’t.
 They also make an excellent watchdog because of their excessive barking.

 9. Great Pyrenees